-4.3 Client Side Node Descriptors
+4.2 Client Side Node Descriptors

 Section Title

 Nodes

 Column Title Function Legal Values

-Node_Name Provide name for node Up to 32 alphanumeric characters
+Node_Name Provide name for Node.
+Up to 32 alphanumeric characters

 Node_ID These correspond to the 'devices' configured in the DTPConfig.
 Thus the Node_ID is not the address of the final CCN device.
 The DataPort DTPConfig table maps a device number (115) to a bus number (0-239).
 Use the Node_ID to tell the driver which device to use.
 1-15

-Protocol Specify protocol used CarrierDP
+Protocol Specify protocol used.
+CarrierDP

-Port Specify which port the device is connected to the FieldServer P1-P2, R1-R2 3
+Port Specify which port the device is connected to the FieldServer.
+P1-P2, R1-R2 3

-// Client Side Nodes
+// Consumer (Passive Client) Side Nodes

 Nodes

 Node_Name , Node_ID , Protocol , Port

 FAN1 , 1 , CarrierDP , P1

-4.4 Client Side Map Descriptors
+4.3 Client Side Map Descriptors

-4.4.1 FieldServer Related Map Descriptor Parameters
+4.3.1 FieldServer Related Map Descriptor Parameters

-Column Title Function Legal Values Map_Descriptor_Name Name of this Map Descriptor Up to 32 alphanumeric characters Data_Array_Name Name of Data Array where data is to be stored in the FieldServer One of the Data Array names from "Data Array" section above Data_Array_Location Starting location in Data Array 0 to maximum specified in "Data Array" section above Function Function of Client Map Descriptor Rdbc, Wrbc, Wrbx
+Column Title Function Legal Values Map_Descriptor_Name Name of this Map Descriptor.
+Up to 32 alphanumeric characters Data_Array_Name Name of Data Array where data is to One of the Data Array names from Data_Array_Name be stored in the FieldServer.
+"Data Array" section above Data_Array_Offset Starting location in Data Array.
+0 to maximum specified in "Data Data_Array_Onset Array" section above Function Function of Client Map Descriptor.
+Rdbc, Wrbc, Wrbx

-3 Not all ports show n are necessarily supported by the hardware.
-Consult the appropriate Instruction manual for details of the ports available on specific hardware.
+3 Not all ports shown may be supported by the hardware.
+Consult the instruction manual for the ports available.